Markets Leap on French Election Results

 ADVERTISEMENT

-In the U.S., this week is expected to be dominated by earnings, with companies such as Microsoft, Amazon.com and Exxon Mobil set to report their results from the first three months of the year.
+The French results came ahead of a busy week of earnings, with companies such as Caterpillar, McDonald's, Microsoft, Amazon.com and Exxon Mobil set to report their quarterly results.

+A strong series of reports could give the U.S. stock market the jolt it needs to break out of its recent trading range, said Philip Blancato, president and chief executive of Ladenburg Thalmann Asset Management.

+"For it to go substantially higher, you need a good earnings season," he said.

 But risk sentiment is expected to be tempered somewhat by the prospect of a looming deadline to avoid a U.S. government shutdown and an uncertain policy mix, analysts said.

-President Donald Trump said he would be making a "big announcement" about taxes this week, but his budget director said that it might be June before the White House releases its detailed plan.
+President Donald Trump has ordered White House aides to speed up work on drafting a tax plan, prioritizing tax cuts over attempts to avoid increasing the deficit and slashing the corporate rate to 15%, The Wall Street Journal reported Monday

 Earlier, stocks in Asia mostly moved higher following the French election result despite a drop in Shanghai-listed stocks.
-Hong Kong's Hang Seng Index added 0.4% while Australia's S&P ASX 200 rose 0.3%, led by energy companies and banks.
+Japan's Nikkei 225 index rose 1.4%, while Hong Kong's Hang Seng Index added 0.4%.

 Write to Riva Gold at riva.gold@wsj.com and Alexander Osipovich at alexander.osipovich@dowjones.com